 As I mentioned above, with its mostly glass packaging, The Ordinary was the first skincare brand I tried that was anything near zero-waste.
 And glass packaging is a pretty common choice for sustainable skincare brands (generally brands that are a bit higher priced).

 Herbivore Botanicals and Youth To The People are good examples that check more of the sustainable-ingredient boxes, and use glass packaging.
-(And they’re both 100% vegan, like Activist.)
+(And they’re both 100% vegan, just like Activist’s ingredients.)

 But glass is far from perfect as a sustainable packaging – unless it’s designed with refills in mind.